0xDexter0us/blog/content/posts/ccc-h1ctf.md

 $secret_hash='MUI0MjM3RjQ3NjgyNjk4NkRBNjMwMjJBNzZDMzVCQjE=';
 ```

 So we started to reverse the hash, it was a base64 encoded md5 hash.
-After decoding the hash we got the value `dQw4w9WgXcQ` we started to think all over the place where can this hash be used, then after dropping the hash in google we realised.
+After decoding the hash we got the value `dQw4w9WgXcQ` we started to think all over the place where this hash could be used, then after dropping the hash in google we realised.

 {{< image src="/images/ccc-h1ctf/image-20210603233705690.png" position="center" style="border-radius: 5px;" >}}
 ---

 {{< image src="/images/ccc-h1ctf/image-20210603233909342.png" position="center" style="border-radius: 5px;" >}}

-*We got Rick Rolled* and we are big believers of *KARMA* then this happened.
+*We got Rick Rolled* and we are big believers of *KARMA* Then this happened.

 {{< image src="/images/ccc-h1ctf/image-20210603234954621.png" position="center" style="border-radius: 5px;" >}}

-We Rick Rolled the creater of the CTF Adam Langley himself then there was a second hint which dropped earlier.
+We Rick Rolled the creator of the CTF Adam Langley himself then there was a second hint which dropped earlier.

 {{< image src="/images/ccc-h1ctf/image-20210603231333989.png" position="center" style="border-radius: 5px;" >}}